nikola-bleech/vh-config/README.md

 ## Config generator for Apache Virtual Host

 ### Installation:
-Run `npm install git+https://github.com/nikola-bleech/vh-config.git` in root folder of your project.
+Run `brew tap nikola-bleech/vh-config` from the terminal to download the package.
+Run `brew install vh-config` to install it.

 ### Use:
-Run `node vh-config` from root folder of your project to generate apache config files.
+Run `vh-config` from root folder of your project to generate apache config files.

 ### Options:
 List of available options: